perj/libhey/README.md

 ## Compiling

-libhey is build using [cmake][].
+libhey is built using [cmake][].
 To install in the default prefix /usr/local:

     cmake .
     make